Akibsaiyad14/clothsbillingandinventory/README.md

    python manage.py runserver
    ```

-The API will be available at `http://localhost:8000/api/`
+The application will be available at `http://localhost:8000/`

+**Note:** The frontend is now fully integrated into Django.
+No separate frontend server is needed!

 ### Authentication & Login